How the Universe Becomes Self-Aware

 Animals with minimal working memory live in something closer to the eternal now.
 They have perception, but minimal past/future construction.
 They respond to what is; they do not elaborate what was or might be.
 The tap is barely open.

-This phenomenological observation-that working memory generates the experience of time-finds resonance in cognitive science.
+This observation finds resonance in cognitive science.
 Research on episodic memory has linked the hippocampus to both memory retrieval and future imagination, suggesting a common neural substrate for past and future projection.
-Studies on 'mental time travel' (Suddendorf & Corballis) have identified the capacity to project oneself into past and future as distinctively human, emerging developmentally alongside working memory expansion.
+Studies on ‘mental time travel’ (Suddendorf & Corballis) have identified the capacity to project oneself into past and future as distinctively human, emerging developmentally alongside working memory expansion.
 Interval timing research has connected temporal experience to basal ganglia function and working memory load.
-A full engagement with this literature is beyond our scope; we note only that the phenomenological and scientific perspectives appear to converge on a deep connection between working memory, temporal construction, and the human sense of time.
+A full engagement with this literature is beyond our scope; it is sufficient to note that the phenomenological and scientific perspectives appear to converge on a deep connection between working memory, temporal construction, and the human sense of time.

 3.4 The Real/Virtual Distinction